hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 This will show us all the current processes that cause disk reads and writes.
 From this, I have discovered 4 more things that are causing writes to the disk: kvm, jbd2, pmxcfs and rrdcached.

 For kvm, I believe the writes that iotop is showing are to in-memory pipes and sockets rather than actual disk.
 I couldn't find any extra clues, and the amount reported by iotop is way more than what's being written to disk, which can be determined with smartctl.

+jbd2 is a kernel process in charge to journaling.
+This basically means it's not the culprit causing the IO, but another process is.

 For the other processes, see their own sections.

 To see monitor SMART status of disks, do
 ```